Glorious Model O3

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Better: weight The Razer Deathadder V4 Pro was used as a lighter competing reference point.
+• Better: weight The reviewer notes the Razer Deathadder V4 Pro is substantially lighter.

 Feature Scorecards